dmbarbour/wikilon/docs/ApplicationModel.md

 * live coding and continuous testing become implicit
 * dictionary compression of state is uniformly available
 * everything is visible and indexable for debugging
-* fits very nicely with RESTful application models

-The disadvantage is that we cannot directly model applications that *push* information.
-There is nowhere for output events to go.
-An external agent must *pull* information from the dictionary, or occasionally update it.
-Fortunately, it is possible to express almost any application in terms of pulling if we assume some technology for polling (including Comet long-polling).
+The disadvantage is that our applications cannot directly *push* information.
+This can be mitigated in many cases by using some simple strategy to pull information (polling, long-polling, Comet, subscription, etc.) and by relying on external agents to push updates occasionally.
+But it does force us to favor a more RESTful architectural style.

 The *command pattern* or append-only log is widely useful for dictionary applications.

-.
 Expressed within a dictionary, this might look something like:

         @foo.v0 (init foo)
         @foo.v1 {%foo.v0}(command to update foo)
         @foo.v2 {%foo.v1}(another update command)
         @foo.v3 {%foo.v2}(yet another command)
-        @foo {%foo.v3}
+        @foo {%foo.v3}{%fooType}

-With this pattern, we gain several additional features: unlimited undo, universal cloning or forking, cache-friendly computations for common update patterns, visible command history for refactoring and abstraction, access to historical states for debugging or forking.
-Working with very large objects is feasible
+With this pattern, we gain several features: unlimited undo, uniform cloning, back-in-time debugging, visible command histories for abstraction and refactoring, cache-friendly computations for common update patterns (i.e. assuming we mostly add commands and undo or tweak recent commands).
+Taken together with an annotation to stow large values into VRefs, it is feasible to construct truly massive objects (e.g. filesystems, databases, game worlds) within a single dictionary object without massive RAM overheads.

+Keeping a complete history is reasonable for many applications, especially those primarily driven by coarse-grained explicit human interactions (like a forum or mailing list).

+But if histories grow too large for comfort, there are some strategies we can apply to shrink them.
+We could rebase objects, e.g. losing the first K updates and combining them into a new initial state (modeling a limited history window).
+We could perhaps combine every other update, simplify, and try to refactor common patterns (an exponential decay model).

+compute a current version.

+If a history threatens to grow to ten thousand words, that might be a bit too much for comfort.
+We could perhaps mitigate this by occasionally rebasing the object (e.g. drop the first K versions, model a limited history window) or by combining every other update and simplifying or refactoring (e.g. exponential decay, losing intermediate states), or by trying something different (e.g. a log-structured merge tree instead of an append-only log).
+But

+For busy objects, where histories grow to tens of thousands of steps, this may become far more than is reasonable and comfortable.
+This could be mitigated.
+For example, we could could rebase objects, take a snapshot of its state, lose the history that led to it.
+Or we could try exponential decay, e.g. periodically cut large histories in half, combine every other command, apply simplification and refactoring techniques (dictionary compression).
+It is also feasible to try some alternative designs that more naturally allow eliminating some history, e.g. perhaps take inspiration from a structured log merge trees instead of the append-only log.

+ might have some absurd storage overheads in the long run, even if we only preserve the more frequently used versions in the cache.
+This  by

+This might be mitigated by

+Interestingly, potential exists to model *very large* applications.
+In particular,

+Further, for Wikilon I plan to support a `{&stow}` annotation, which allows us to push large values to disk (i.e. leveraging VCache VRefs).

 We can view historical states, or perhaps even animate them.
 Working with *very large* values is feasible if we support something like a `{&stow}` annotation to push content out of main memory.